Professional Masters in Motorsports Engineering

 • Approved non-ME courses

-• Up to two ME 59700 - Independent Study (3 credit hours for each course, a total of 6 credit hours for two courses).
+• Up to two ME 59700 - Independent Study (3 credit hours for each course, a total of 6 credit hours for two courses) related to the motorsports engineering field.
 Independent study projects are not automatically established in the semester course listing.
 It is your responsibility to find a ME professor who is willing to supervise your independent project for one semester.
 Please check the Registration page for how to set up an independent study course.

 Apply online today!